harshalkate/ml_project/README.md

-end to end machine learnig
+End to End machine learnig